 Curriculum and Instruction

-The Department of Curriculum and Instruction offers four undergraduate teacher certification programs: Early Childhood Education, Elementary Education, Special Education and Special Education/Elementary Education(Dual).
+The Department of Curriculum and Instruction offers five undergraduate teacher certification programs: Early Childhood Education, Elementary Education, Middle Level Education, Special Education and Special Education/Elementary Education(Dual).

 - Candidates in the elementary education program can earn one or more middle school endorsements by completing additional coursework.